INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 For example, 64% of companies have experienced web-based attacks based on currently available statistics.
 62% experienced phishing & social engineering attacks and 59% of companies experienced malicious code and botnets. (source)

 When talking about website security and CMS security the infections are also rising actively.
 For example, WordPress continues to be the leading infected website CMS.
-On average, about 30 000 websites get hacked every day and in reality, the majority of these 30,000 sites are legitimate small businesses that are unwittingly distributing malicious code for the cybercriminals.
+On average, about 30 000 to 50 000 websites get hacked every day and in reality, the majority of these 30,000 sites are legitimate small businesses that are unwittingly distributing malicious code for the cybercriminals.

-Typically, a web interface that is facing the public internet has been considered to be most vulnerable and “risky” when it comes to vulnerabilities so therefore websites are one of the main targets for hackers.
+Typically, a web interface that is facing the public internet has been considered to be the most vulnerable and “risky” when it comes to vulnerabilities so therefore websites are one of the main targets for hackers.
 The most common types of attacks targeted to websites are cross-site scripting (XSS), SQL injection, and Arbitrary Remote Code Execution.

 After you leave your home or office, you lock your doors.
 It’s elementary, right?
 But like locks on your office or home door, you should also have a “lock” on your home on the internet, because occasionally there can be someone with malicious intent who could walk in and steal your data.

 For keeping your website safe, you’ll have some options to decide between – you can do the manual work, harden your site with your own knowledge or with the help of an expert.
 That will also include constant updates, manual monitoring, backups, and patches.
 Or you can find some help and let web application firewall do the dirty work for you.
 To build layers of security around your site you should have a security system to serve as your website’s first line of defense against hacking attacks.
 A Web Application Firewall is that first line of defense.